-- Do not place the disc in locations of direct sunlight, high temperature, or high humidity. - Do not touch the recording surface of the disc.
+- Do not place the disc in locations of direct sunlight, high temperature, or high humidity. - Do not touch either surface of the disc.
 Hold the disc at the edges. - Gently wipe dust or dirt off of the recording surface of the disc.

 Use an air duster or cleaner to remove dust.
-Vigorously rubbing the surface of the disc with a dry cloth may scratch the disc. - If the disk surface needs cleaning, wipe gently from the center to the outside of the disk with a soft damp cloth, then gently wipe off remaining moisture in the same way with a clean dry cloth. - Do not write on the disc or affix labels to it. - Do not wipe the disc with chemicals or detergents. - Do not bend or drop the disc.
+Vigorously rubbing the surface of the disc with a dry cloth may scratch the disc. - Do not write on the disc or affix labels to it. - Do not wipe the disc with chemicals or detergents. - Do not bend or drop the disc.